ea5gvk/nostar-dudestar/README.md

 I added Flite TTS TX capability to DUDE-Star so I didn't have to talk to myself all of the time during development and testing.
 To build DUDE-Star with Flite TTS support, uncomment the line #define USE_FLITE from the top of dudestar.h.
 You will need the Flite library and development header files installed on your system.
 When built with Flite support, 4 TTS check options and a Mic in option will be available at the bottom of the window.
 TTS1-TTS4 are 4 voice choices, and Mic in turns off TTS and uses the microphone for input.
 The text to be converted to speech and transmitted goes in the text box under the TTS checkboxes.

 # M17 support
 M17 support is preliminary and is a work in progress, as is the M17 protocol itself.
-The Codec2 library included in DUDE-Star is a C++ implimentation of the original C library taken from the mvoice project.
+The Codec2 library included in DUDE-Star is a C++ implementation of the original C library taken from the mvoice project.
 More info on M17 can be found here: https://m17project.org/

 # Usage
-On first launch, DUDE-Star will attempt to download the DMR ID list and the DPlus host file.
-The remaining host files will be downloaded as each one is selected.
+On first launch, DUDE-Star will attempt to download the DMR ID list and host files for all modes.

 Host/Mod: Select the desired host and module (for D-STAR) from the selections.